Pureblueessentialsorg/pureblueessentials.com.au/content/payments/index.md

 Freight will be calculated and charged prior to your order being finalised.
 Freight is calculated on size, weight and Dangerous Good (DG) classification of your order.

-We will ship goods using Australian Wholesale Oils nominated service provider for Australian customers.
+We will ship goods using Pure Blue Essentials' nominated service provider for Australian customers.
 We do not use any customer provided courier services.

 For International Orders, we will advise cost of courier and an estimated lead time for delivery.
-AWO will not be held responsible for any goods held up or incurring extra local clearance charges.
+Pure Blue Essentials not be held responsible for any goods held up or incurring extra local clearance charges.
 Please check with your local custom agents or shipping agent prior to shipment of goods.
+Pure Blue Essentials

 All orders should be checked and any discrepancy or error must be lodge within three (3) days of receipt of goods.
 Refer to our Returns Policy for more information.